jtnpinca/jtnpinca.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Chemical Engineering, The City College of New York, 2027 (expected)
+* Ph.D. in Chemical Engineering, The City College of New York, 2027 (expected)
+* M.Phil. in Chemical Engineering, The City College of New York, 2025
 * M.S. in Chemistry, Villanova University, 2022
 * B.S. in Chemical Engineering, New Jersey Institute of Technology, 2018

 Research Experience
 ======
-* 2022 - Present: Graduate Research Assistant
-  * The City College of New York
+* Graduate Research Assistant, The City College of New York, New York, NY, 2022–Present

-* 2020 - 2022: Graduate Assistant
+	* Department of Chemical Engineering, Advisor: Ilona Kretzschmar
-  * Villanova University
+*	Graduate Assistant, Villanova University, Villanova, PA, 2020–2022

-* 2015 - 2016: Undergraduate Researcher
+	* Department of Chemistry, Advisor: Ryan Jorn
-  * New Jersey Institute of Technology
+*	Undergraduate Researcher, New Jersey Institute of Technology, Newark, NJ, 2015–2016
+	*	Department of Chemical, Biological, and Pharmaceutical Engineering, Advisor: Joseph W. Bozzelli

 Professional Experience
 ======
-* 2018 - 2019: Regulatory Specialist
-  * UPL NA Inc.
+* Regulatory Specialist, *UPL NA Inc.*, King of Prussia, PA, 2018–2019
+* Product Stewardship Intern, *Solvay S.A.*, Princeton, NJ, 2018
+* EHS Physico-Chemical Data Intern, *Solvay S.A.*, Bristol, NJ,	2017–2018

 Publications
 ======